 In the end, we find that our grids suggest a pocket of more extreme conditions or AGN activity when strong high-ionization emission lines are present in the local universe.
 As we move to simulations with physical conditions more indicative of those found at higher redshift, we find our grids better at reproducing high ionization emission lines.

-Lastly, we evaluate our models’ predictions in relation to the James Webb Space Telescope, predicting that C III λ977 will be useful for coming JWST observations. moderate ionization potentials diagnostics for JWST high redshift observations
+Lastly, we evaluated our models’ predictions in relation to the James Webb Space Telescope, predicting that C III λ977 and C IV λ1549 will be useful for coming JWST observations.
+The high-z range in which JWST will be observing is characterized by little dust, low metallicity, and little AGN contribution.
+While these lines do not emit in the local range, they do emit under the conditions typical of the early universe.
+Given their moderate ionization potentials and strong emission in the absence of dust, we predict that C III λ977 and C IV λ1549 will be powerful diagnostics for JWST high redshift observations.

-Acknowledgements
+7. Acknowledgements